git-disl/Lisa/README.md

 ## Main code logistic
-We implement a cusomized trainer on top of the original HuggingFace Trainer.
+We implement a customized trainer on top of the original HuggingFace Trainer.
 To achieve Bi-state optimization,  we append one line of code in function ` training_step()` of `trainer.py`.

 ```
 inputs = self.check_mode(inputs) //Appended code: switch dataset/model according to steps number
 loss = step()  //Gradient backward with the data and model
 ```

-To introduce a proximal term towards consensus, we need add the following regularization to the loss in function `step()`.
+To introduce a proximal term towards consensus, we need to add the following regularization to the loss in function `step()`.

 ```
 if self.status =="alignment":